hyperledger-archives/sawtooth-pbft/docs/source/architecture.rst

 When the Sawtooth PBFT consensus engine starts, it does the following:

-* Sets the initial sequence number in state to 0

-* Sets the initial view in state to 0

-* Creates the message log, with all fields empty
+* Loads its configuration

+* Initializes its state and message log

 * Establishes timers and counters for block durations and view changes, based on the on-chain settings